Natalie Juncos

-Natalie Giselle Juncos (born 28 December 1990) is an American-born Argentine footballer who plays as a defender for Racing Club de Avellaneda and the Argentina women's national team.
+Natalie Giselle Juncos (born 28 December 1990) is an American-born Argentine footballer who plays as a defender for Houston Aces and the Argentina women's national team.

 Early life

 Juncos was born in Detroit to Argentine Olympic swimmers Luis Juncos and Valentina Aracil.
 She was raised in Rochester, Minnesota and lived in Brandon, Mississippi.
 Juncos attended the University of Florida, where she played for the Florida Gators women's soccer team.
 In 2010 she opted to transfer to the University of Houston where she appeared in 41 matches and served as the team captain during her senior year.

 International career

 Juncos made her senior debut for Argentina during the 2018 Copa América Femenina on 6 April that year in a 1–3 loss to Brazil.
 She represented Argentina at the 2019 FIFA Women's World Cup in France.
 The same year, Juncos participated at the 2019 Pan American Games where she won a silver medal as part of the Argentina national team.